jyothika1803/jyothika1803/README.md

 ## 💫 About Me

 👩‍💻 **I'm currently working on**
-An Alumni Association Platform for Engineering Colleges.
-This MERN-stack web application connects students and alumni, manages events and donations, and features intelligent alumni recommendations based on student interests.
-It includes admin management, messaging, and career guidance functionalities—all secured with JWT authentication.
+• Designing and developing my personal portfolio website to showcase projects and skills

 🤝 **I'm looking to collaborate on**
-Full-stack web development projects that aim to make a real-world impact.
-I enjoy building scalable, user-centric applications that incorporate modern design, secure authentication, and efficient backend operations.
+Python-based software development and full-stack web development projects that aim to make a real-world impact.
+I enjoy building scalable, user-centric applications with clean architecture, secure authentication, and efficient backend systems.

 🙋‍♀️ **I'm looking for help with**
 Fine-tuning scalability and security aspects in web applications, improving search and filtering mechanisms, and integrating seamless user experiences across large-scale platforms.